Neats29/neats29.github.io/source/_posts/podcasts.md

     alt="Software Engineering Daily">
 </img>

 Jeff Meyerson is a machine.
 He publishes an episode everyday 😱.
-These are very insightful programming (though not always) episodes that delve deep in a given topic.
-The episodes range from machine learning to devops, blockchain and more.
+These are very insightful programming (though not always) episodes that delve deep into a given topic.
+The episodes range from machine learning to dev-ops, blockchain and more.

 👩‍💻 [Reality with Donald Hoffman](https://softwareengineeringdaily.com/2017/02/02/reality-with-donald-hoffman/)
 (_Not a programming episode per se but a mindbending one nevertheless, Donald Hoffman also appears on [After On](https://after-on.com/episodes/026)_)